anouar1652/alx-pre_course/README.md

 My first readme
-this is my addet in github
+this is my addet in git